ARAnextg/5G_prototype/docs/source/module_2_signal_processing/wikipages/wikipage_1.rst

 .. figure:: /images/timescaling.PNG

 Here is an example of the time scaling property mentioned in the above table.
 As seen in the image, the signal is scaled in the time domain to produce a higher data rate.
 This is displayed in the lower response in the image and as the data rate is increased, the conversion to frequency domain shows a response that ultimately requires a higher bandwidth.
 The diagram emphasizes the frequency's inverse response to time domain and explains why there are tradeoffs to having higher data rates.

+Fourier Transforms are essential to providing a mathematical model for shifts from the time and frequency domains.
+These models provide the provide the proper structure for signal display and introduce an important component between signal capture and signal filtering, sampling.